Individual Grants for Graduate Students

 Graduate students are eligible for grants of $2,500-$5,000, for research about work, workers, and their organizations.
 The primary purpose of these grants is to provide funding for research expenses.
 A broad range of research-related expenses can be covered, including travel costs and living expenses while traveling.
 These grants are not generally intended to cover everyday living expenses, however, for applicants whose research does not require travel outside of the Puget Sound area, it may be appropriate to give a grant as a stipend to cover local living expenses.

-Past grant recipients can be viewed on the Bridges Center's Featured Research page.
+A list of past awarded grants can be viewed by visiting the Bridges Center's Featured Research page.

 Who is eligible

 - Any graduate student who is currently enrolled and will be enrolled the upcoming academic year (2014-2015)

 - Graduate students at all branches of the University of Washington (Seattle, Bothell, or Tacoma)